-- 1. "Model Estimates" Measurement Model Output has no special suffix (e.g. v2elmulpar).
+1. "Model Estimates" - Measurement Model Output - has no special suffix (e.g. v2elmulpar).
 This version of the variables provides country-year (country-date in the alternative dataset) point estimates from the V-Dem measurement model described above.
 The point estimates are the median values of these distributions for each country-year.
 The scale of a measurement model variable is similar to a normal ("Z") score (i.e. typically between -5 and 5, with 0 approximately representing the mean for all country-years in the sample) though it does not necessarily follow a normal distribution.
-For most purposes, these are the preferred versions of the variables for time-series regression and other estimation strategies. - "Measure of Uncertainty" Measurement Model Highest Posterior Density (HPD) Intervals have the suffixes "codelow" and "codehigh" (e.g., v2elmulpar\codelow and v2elmulpar\codehigh).
+For most purposes, these are the preferred versions of the variables for time-series regression and other estimation strategies.

+"Measure of Uncertainty" - Measurement Model Highest Posterior Density (HPD) Intervals - have the suffixes - "codelow" and "codehigh" (e.g., v2elmulpar_codelow and v2elmulpar_codehigh).
 These two variables demarcate one standard deviation upper and lower bounds of the interval in which the measurement model places 68 percent of the probability mass for each country-year score.
-The spread between "codelow" and "codehigh" is equivalent to a traditional one standard deviation confidence interval; a larger range indicates greater uncertainty around the point estimate. - 2.
-"Original Scale" Linearized Original Scale Posterior Prediction has the suffix "\osp," (e.g. v2elmulpar\osp).
-In this version of the variables, we have linearly translated the measurement model point estimates back to the original ordinal scale of each variable (e.g. 0-4 for v2elmulpar\osp) as an interval measure.
-The decimals in the \osp version roughly indicate the distance between the point estimate from the linearized measurement model posterior prediction and the threshold for reaching the next level on the original ordinal scale.
-Thus, a \osp value of 1.25 indicates that the median measurement model posterior predicted value was closer to the ordinal value of 1 than 2 on the original scale.
-Technically, it calculates the sum of the posterior probabilities that the estimate is in a particular category: If a particular country-year-variable has a probability of 90% to be in category "4", a 10% probability of being in category "3", and 0% probability of being in categories "2", "1", and "0", the result is a value of 3.9 (4\0.9 + 3\0.1 = 3.6+0.3).
-Since there is no conventional theoretical justification
+The spread between "codelow" and "codehigh" is equivalent to a traditional one standard deviation confidence interval; a larger range indicates greater uncertainty around the point estimate.

+2. "Original Scale" - Linearized Original Scale Posterior Prediction - has the suffix "osp," (e.g. v2elmulpar_osp).
+In this version of the variables, we have linearly translated the measurement model point estimates back to the original ordinal scale of each variable (e.g. 0-4 for v2elmulpar_osp) as an interval measure.25 The decimals in the osp version roughly indicate the distance between the point estimate from the linearized measurement model posterior prediction and the threshold for reaching the next level on the original ordinal scale.
+Thus, a osp value of 1.25 indicates that the median

-&lt;sup>25More specifically, we use the measurement model to estimate the posterior distribution around the predicted probability that a typical coder would place a country-year estimate at each level of the original codebook scale.
+$^{^{25}}$ More specifically, we use the measurement model to estimate the posterior distribution around the predicted probability that a typical coder would place a country-year estimate at each level of the original codebook scale.
 We then linearly map these predicted probability distributions onto the original scale, producing a distribution of interval-valued scores on the original codebook scale for each country-year.

-for linearly mapping ordinal posterior predictions onto an interval scale, $^{26}$ these scores should primarily be used for heuristic purposes.
-Using the "Ordinal Scale" estimates-or incorporating the properties of ordinal probit models into the estimation procedure-is thus preferable to using the $\osp$ estimates in statistical analyses.
-However, since the $\osp$ version maps onto the coding criteria found in the $V\text{-}Dem\ Codebook$ , and is strongly correlated with the Measurement Model output (typically at .98 or higher), some users may find the $\osp$ version useful in estimating quantities such as marginal effects with a clear substantive interpretation.
-If a user uses $\osp$ data in statistical analyses it is imperative that she confirm that the results are compatible with estimations using Measurement Model output.
+measurement model posterior predicted value was closer to the ordinal value of 1 than 2 on the original scale.
+Technically, it calculates the sum of the posterior probabilities that the estimate is in a particular category: If a particular country-year-variable has a probability of 90% to be in category "4", a 10% probability of being in category "3", and 0% probability of being in categories "2", "1", and "0", the result is a value of $3.9 \ (4^0.9 + 3^0.1 = 3.6 + 0.3)$.
+Since there is no conventional theoretical justification for linearly mapping ordinal posterior predictions onto an interval scale,26 these scores should primarily be used for heuristic purposes.
+Using the "Ordinal Scale" estimates-or incorporating the properties of ordinal probit models into the estimation procedure-is thus preferable to using the osp estimates in statistical analyses.
+However, since the osp version maps onto the coding criteria found in the V-Dem Codebook, and is strongly correlated with the Measurement Model output (typically at .98 or higher), some users may find the osp version useful in estimating quantities such as marginal effects with a clear substantive interpretation.
+If a user uses osp data in statistical analyses it is imperative that she confirm that the results are compatible with estimations using Measurement Model output.